 The Mayo Clinic has built a uniquely impressive social media presence within the healthcare space.
 As a marketer, I’m continually impressed by how forward-thinking and effective their strategy is.
 Besides the sheer volume and quality of the patient education content they share, the Mayo Clinic dominate social media for this reason: Their main goal is always to empower patients to take control of their health.

-So what can you learn about social media from the Mayo Clinic?
+So what can you learn from the Mayo Clinic about social media?
 You probably don’t have the same time or resources to pour into social media.
 But if you follow these key guidelines, you’ll be on your way to a strong social media strategy that puts your practice ahead of the game.

 Here are my tips for creating engaging, helpful social connections, inspired by the experts at the Mayo Clinic.

 1. Take It Seriously!